tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 The value  t  in the first for-loop can be varied in order to form either products of two, or three, or four, and so on.
-The optimised algorithms depending whether they only form 'doubles' or 'triples' or 'quadruples'.
+The optimisation of these algorithms depends on whether they only form 'doubles' or 'triples' or 'quadruples', and how they form them.
+Unlike the Naive Algorithm which keeps spending multiplication disregarding existence of commn factors among the coefficients  $s_i$ , the optimised algorithm uses multiplication only if the new product formed is unique.